bacadlo/crunchyroll-watch-list/README.md

 A Rust program that fetches a <a href="https://www.crunchyroll.com/" target="blank"> Crunchyroll </a> user's watch history and displays them in a CSV file.

-Implemented using <a href="https://github.com/crunchy-labs/crunchyroll-rs" target="blank"> crunchyroll-rs </a>
+Implemented using <a href="https://github.com/crunchy-labs/crunchyroll-rs" target="blank"> crunchyroll-rs </a> API.

 ## Installation